Moving with Pets Across Country: Tips, Tricks, Costs & More

 Reduce the risk of stress by feeding pets at the times they are used to.
 If you are traveling through different time zones, this will mean calculating the time to eat rather than relying on your watch.

 Turn moving, even a long journey, into a fun experience for your pet by stopping frequently at interesting places.
-Dogs, as well as cats and rabbits trained to use a leash, can all take walks to enjoy different scenery and smells.
+Dogs, as well as leash-trained cats and rabbits, can all take walks to enjoy different scenery and smells.

 Book hotels in advance